IanMitchell/ianmitchell.dev/content/blog/2024-05-23-forward-planetscale-webhooks-to-discord-with-nextjs.md

----
-title: Forward PlanetScale Webhooks to Discord with Next.js
+# Forward PlanetScale Webhooks to Discord with Next.js
-date: 2024-05-23
----

 I wish more services offered built-in Discord integrations like they do for Slack.
 [Pierre](https://pierre.co) does this wonderfully.
 For the services that don’t, luckily forwarding webhooks is straightforward enough.
 I’ve written a lot of these forwarders in the past, and [even created free services](https://sentrydiscord.dev) for a couple of them.
 Here’s how we’re forwarding PlanetScale webhooks for 0x57!